anastasiasanto/-Network-based-Data-Analysis-Project/README.md

  reduction of neurofilament light (NFL) [3].
 Since its precise mechanism of action is still not entirely clear, we decided to delve into other possible targets of the drug.
-  In this paper we analyse a dataset from the study ”Cir culating microRNAs in relapsing MS patients treated with dimethyl fumarate in the phase 4 TREMEND trial”
+  In this paper we analyse a dataset from the study ”Circulating microRNAs in relapsing MS patients treated with dimethyl fumarate in the phase 4 TREMEND trial”